Reflections on the Copenhagen Producer Crossover - Five Months On.

 The next thing we wanted to do is test the fear / trust switch within our value chains in real time.
 In the morning we proposed that to make an impact as a specialty coffee community, we need to stop thinking just about our own specialty bubble and start thinking of ways to come together and infiltrate the broader coffee drinker’s world with specialty coffee values.

 With a small macro-economic introduction by Karl Wienhold about the concentration of power with large roasters, we posited that solutions and new ideas should be aimed at diffusing this centralised power.
-One way to diffuse this power is to move the act of roasting to origin, but another way would be to move it onward to the consumer.
+One way to diffuse this power is to move the act of roasting for non-specialty to origin, but another way would be to move it onward to the consumer.
 I then grabbed a small box with Chinese letters on it and opened it - it was a very simple but skilfully made drum roaster from China, without airflow, only with an adjustable heat lamp under the glass drum and adjustable drum speed.
 Most participants at this point looked around and asked themselves if this is really what we are going to talk about all afternoon.
 Although our team had thought a lot about this topic at this point, we made a conscious choice not to try to convince anyone of how such a cheap but decent roaster could be an opportunity, but rather wanted to capture everyone’s first thoughts and emotions.
-Four months later, we can give some more context though.
+Five months later, we can give some more context though.

 But what if the price of a roasting machine would plunge from between 600 and 4000 euro to between 100 (stovetop version) to 150 (electric version) euro?
 Interestingly, this was the original mission of the IKAWA Smart Home Coffee Roaster System- to make a machine that families would have in their kitchen, and a marketplace of small bags of greens traceable to the individual farm.
 The problem was that they could not get the price down for such a complex machine to a level that could appeal to non-connaisseurs… or perhaps the time wasn’t right.
 But for 100 to 150 euro, could we recapture that lost market segment from a few generations ago in a modern world?
-People who care about coffee and good values, are not connaisseurs, cannot afford or are unwilling to pay specialty prices, but are prepared to spend 1 hour every two weeks to roast their coffee, explore and roast a wide variety of single origin greens that, with a little training, taste better than anything available at the supermarket, but for the same price?
+People who care about coffee and good values, cannot afford or are unwilling to pay specialty prices, but are prepared to spend 2 hours every two weeks to roast their coffee, explore and roast a wide variety of single origin greens that, with a little training, taste better than anything available at the supermarket, but for the same price?

 Without concerted effort between the whole value chain, for sure the answer would be no. And as of today, no one is pushing a home roasting chain collaboration because the tiny perceived scale for individual stakeholders - and perhaps because of fears many didn’t even know they had.
 In our groups, we detected a sometimes rigid, almost technocratic perception of quality - there were looming fears in the room of the degradation of the craft of coffee roasting if home roasting caught on…